-Students must meet the requirements as specified in the Catalog and the Master's Student Handbook (of their year of matriculation) to graduate.
-Requirements of the degree are: course credits and grades, sequence requirements, and personal and professional formation requirements.
+Students must meet the requirements as specified in the Master's Student Handbook (of their year of matriculation) to graduate.
+Requirements of the degree are: course credits and grades, sequence requirements, and personal and professional formation requirements, which include consultation and guidance requirements.